Resolving the Hybrid vs. Native Apps Dilemma in 2023

 Hybrid apps are relatively easier to develop than intensely focused native apps.

 I mentioned before that native apps can have more features than their hybrid relatives.
-Additional features require more talented developers.
+And additional features require more talented developers.
 After all, extra bells and whistles usually mean longer lines of programming code.
-This hikes the cost and complexity of building natives.
+This increases the cost and complexity of building natives.

-Aside from that, native app developers must write code at least twice.
-This is because the development team needs to use two programming languages to make the app compatible with both Android and iOS devices.
+Additionally, native app developers must write code at least twice.
+The development team needs to use two programming languages to make the app compatible with both Android and iOS devices.

 Developers of a hybrid app, meanwhile, need to program only once to make the app compatible with multiple platforms.
 This shortens the development time, making the app less expensive to build than its native equivalent.